How to Build a Night Time Skincare Routine

 While exfoliation is brilliant for prising dead, complexion-dulling cells away from the skin’s surface, this step should be approached with caution.
 “Many people overdo the exfoliation step,” Dr Sturnham warns.
 “I often meet patients who are double cleansing, then using strong acid fruit toners and serums and causing inflammation and dehydration in their skin.”

-If your cleanser contains exfoliants (look for terms like AHAs, BHAs and enzymes to be sure) skip the exfoliating toner.
-If not, opt for a gentle formula (something like Ren's Ready Steady Glow Daily AHA Tonic, £28 will do) every other night, and save your strongest skin exfoliators for a once-a-week treatment, tops.
-Decree’s Weekly Decree, £120, is a two-step at-home peel system that provides a marked difference in radiance, while Biologique Recherche’s P50 Lotion, £111 is the cult-formula that provides a powerful hit of exfoliating acids.
+If your cleanser contains exfoliants (look for terms like AHAs and BHAs or enzymes to be sure) skip the exfoliating toner.
+If not, opt for a gentle formula (something like Ren's Ready Steady Glow Daily AHA Tonic, £30 will do) every other night, and save your strongest skin exfoliators for a once-a-week treatment, tops.
+Biologique Recherche’s P50 Lotion, £89 is the cult-formula that provides a powerful hit of exfoliating acids - and there's one for every skin type.

 The serum step is the chance to charge your nighttime skincare routine with the most powerful of active ingredients.
 “At night, your skin enjoys ingredients that act as building blocks for the repair process,” Dr Sturnham explains.
 “These include peptides and stem cells, pigment-stabilising ingredients, such as alpha arbutin and resveratrol, and hydrating ingredients such as vitamin E, hyaluronic acid and squalane.”
 But there’s one ingredient in particular that’s widely considered the pinnacle of PM skincare: vitamin A.